-As accounting officer, the Executive Principal has responsibility for ensuring that the Trust delivers good value in the use of public resources.
-The accounting officer understands that value for money refers to the educational and wider societal outcomes achieved in return for the taxpayer resources received.
+As Accounting Officer, the CEO has responsibility for ensuring that the Trust delivers good value in the use of public resources.
+The Accounting Officer understands that value for money refers to the educational and wider societal outcomes achieved in return for the taxpayer resources received.

-The accounting officer considers how the Trust's use of its resources has provided good value for money during each academic year, and reports to the board of Trustees where value for money can be improved, including the use of benchmarking data where appropriate.
+The Accounting Officer considers how the Trust's use of its resources has provided good value for money during each academic year, and reports to the board of Trustees where value for money can be improved, including the use of benchmarking data where available.

-The accounting officer for the Trust has delivered improved value for money during the year by:
+The Accounting Officer for the MAT has delivered improved value for money during the year by:

-- 1. Using benchmarking data from other academies to identify areas for improvement - 2.
-Promoting a culture of financial caution - 3.
+- 1. Using benchmarking data to identify areas for improvement - 2.
+Conducting a tender process for purchases over the tender limit set by trustees - 3.
+Promoting a culture of financial caution - 4.
 Regularly reviewing operations to see if a more efficient method can be used.